DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 <img src="desktop/ready_gantt.png">

-Storing the Order of Tasks
+Storing the order of tasks
 ---------------------

 The client-side gantt allows [reordering tasks](desktop/reordering_tasks.md) using drag and drop.
 So if you use this feature, you'll have to store this order in the database.